-- 1. The sensor has correctly identified a successful attack.
-This alert is most likely relevant (i.e., a true positive). - 2.
-The sensor has correctly identified an attack, but the attack failed to meet its objectives (i.e., non-relevant positive). - 3.
-The sensor incorrectly identified an event as an attack.
+- The sensor has correctly identified a successful attack.
+This alert is most likely relevant (i.e., a true positive). - The sensor has correctly identified an attack, but the attack failed to meet its objectives (i.e., non-relevant positive). - The sensor incorrectly identified an event as an attack.
 The alert represents incorrect information (i.e., a false positive).

-Most people/sites are only interested in type-1 alerts.
+Most people/sites are only interested in type-1 alerts, that is, correct detections.
 Although some sites might be interested in failed attack attempts (type-2), the corresponding alert should be differentiated from a successful instance.
 The key idea of alert verification is to distinguish between successful and failed intrusion attempts (both false and non-relevant positives).
 While contextual information can be helpful to perform this distinction (as we have seen in the example with the Code Red worm above), it is not always sufficient.
 Consider a Code Red worm attacking a patched Microsoft IIS server.
 In this case, it is not enough to know which operating system the host is using, but it is also required to know which application is running and which patches have been applied.

 Alert verification is a term that we use for all mechanisms that can help to determine whether an attack was successful or not.
-This information is passed to the intrusion detection system to help differentiate between type-1 alerts on one hand and type-2 and type-3 alerts on the other hand.
-When the success of an attack is a priori impossible (e.g., no vulnerable service is running) or cannot be verified (e.g., the attack failed because incorrect offsets were used), the IDS can react accordingly and suppress the alert or reduce its priority.
+This information is passed to the intrusion detection system to help differentiate between type-1 alerts and type-2/type-3 alerts.
+When the success of an attack is a priori impossible (e.g., no vulnerable service is running) or the verification process determines that the attack has not been successful (e.g., because incorrect buffer overflow offsets were used), the IDS can react accordingly and suppress the alert or reduce its priority.

 The next section classifies different mechanisms to implement alert verification.
 In Section 3, we present our implementation, which is based on Nessus [Nes] and Snort [Sno].
 With this configuration, we demonstrate how Snort, an open-source network intrusion detection system, was modified to utilize information provided by Nessus, a popular vulnerability scanner, to significantly improve Snort's detection accuracy.
 Section 4 gives more details on our experience with the deployed tool.
-Section 5 discusses related work and potential areas where the presented system could be applied to.
+Section 5 discusses related work and potential areas where the presented system could be applied.
 Section 6 concludes and outlines future work.